5 Common Myths About Metabolism, and the Truth Behind Them

 Know that you are not doomed!
 By taking care of your body (eating well, exercising, self-care, and healthy sleep) you can maintain the metabolism you have always had.

-There are certain nutrients that can also help with joint pain and inflammation such as curcumin, glucosamine, and chondroitin.
+There are certain nutrients that can also help with uncomfortable joints and inflammation such as curcumin, glucosamine, and chondroitin.
 SAMe is another nutrient available as a supplement that can both benefit your joints and serotonin production for a more positive mood.

 At the end of the day, there are no magic pills or miracle diets that will allow you to shed extra pounds while you do nothing.
 Wouldn’t that be easy?
 Metabolism (the way our bodies use the calories we consume) is fundamentally difficult to slow down or speed up [6].
 If you are interested in losing extra body weight or maintaining your healthy size, the best things you can do are tried and true: eat healthy foods, count your calories, and exercise regularly.